VIEWESMART/VIEWESMART/README.md

 * [ESP32-Arduino](https://github.com/VIEWESMART/ESP32-Arduino)(Arduino Core for ESP32)

 ## FAQ(Frequently Asked Questions)
 Query the problems you may encounter according to the development framework used.
-If the problem you have encountered is not mentioned therein, please contact us and we will solve it for you as soon as possible.
+If the problem you have encountered is not mentioned therein, please contact us and we will solve it for you as soon as possible.`E-mail address: smartrd1@viewedisplay.com`
 * [ESP32-IDF FAQ](https://github.com/VIEWESMART/ESP32-IDF/tree/main/docs/FAQ.md)
 * [ESP32-Arduino FAQ](https://github.com/VIEWESMART/ESP32-Arduino/tree/main/docs/FAQ.md)